All Products

 4. On the Server Groups page, click Create Server Group.

-5. In the Create Server Group dialog box, configure the parameters and click Create.
+5. In the Create Server Group dialog box, configure the following parameters and click Create.

-The following table describes the parameters that are relevant to this topic.
-You can use the default values for the other parameters.
-For more information, see Create and manage server groups.
+This topic describes only the parameters that are relevant to this example.
+You can retain the default values for other parameters.
+For more information, see Create and manage a server group.

 Parameter